Grilling Cleanup Tips

 Disposable tablecloths come in handy at the end of the party.
 Remove anything you want to keep, such as centerpieces, utensils and plates that aren’t disposable.
 All of the trash, spilled food and other debris can stay on the table.
 Pull the corners up and toward the center of the table to wrap up all of the trash inside the disposable tablecloth.
 Bundle it up carefully to ensure nothing falls out.
 Toss the entire thing into a large trash can, and the table is instantly clear.

 An added bonus: The plastic construction of disposable tablecloths keeps spills from soaking through to the table to keep the surface clean.
+If you would rather use a patterned tablecloth or something more delicate and decorative, you can place a plastic tablecloth underneath to prevent stains from soaking through.

 7. Prep Early